resourcepool/the-heist-trainer/resources/docs/docs/ch2-surprise-surprise.md

  * a String encoded in ASCII takes only one byte per character
  * a Timestamp can be encoded on 4 or 8 bytes.
 Timestamp of 4 bytes for **January 1st 2020 12:00 AM** is **0x5E0BD2F0** in Hex, **1577833200** in decimal (epoch seconds)

+Edit: We will do this step with you.

 ## Step 3 - Find the right info

 The auth network is available on a wireless connection, with a hidden SSID.